 What then, should we do?
-Some people will naturally feel that we shouldn’t criticize existing form of aid unless we have an alternative to suggest.
-But a central point of the film is that one of the biggest problems in education and international aid in general is that we (the dominant culture) envision our opinions as prescriptive — in other words, we assume that “experts” (us) should make recommendations or generate policies which other people in other faraway places should then follow.
+Some people will naturally feel that we shouldn’t criticize existing forms of aid unless we have an alternative to suggest.
+But a central point of the film is that one of the biggest problems in education and international aid in general is that the dominant culture envisions its opinions as prescriptive — in other words, we assume that “experts” (us) should make recommendations or generate policies which other people in other faraway places should then follow.

 There is a growing body of thought in the development community about the potential unintended consequences of this “top-down” approach to aid — where programs are developed with inadequate detailed knowledge of the local communities “targeted” (interesting term) and where an unacknowledged attitude of superiority results in the objectification of poor or indigenous people.
 An unthinking promotion of development and market economies, for example, has often resulted in making rural people less, not more, economically secure; many are beginning to realize that the greatest source of food security for traditional people is to maintain their land rights, their seeds, and their traditional agricultural methods and to grow food for local consumption, a strategy that makes them less vulnerable to unpredictable economic fluctuations.

 That being said, there is a list of organizations on our “Get Involved” page which we think are worthy of support.
 They are not all education NGO’s; in many cases a more concrete way to help people is to support them in their land struggles and in their efforts to revitalize their own cultures, languages, and self-respect.